 Declarative, or explicit memory, is the conscious storage and recollection of data.
 Under declarative memory resides semantic and episodic memory.
 Semantic memory refers to memory that is encoded with specific meaning.
 Meanwhile, episodic memory refers to information that is encoded along a spatial and temporal plane.
 Declarative memory is usually the primary process thought of when referencing memory.
 Non-declarative, or implicit, memory is the unconscious storage and recollection of information.
 An example of a non-declarative process would be the unconscious learning or retrieval of information by way of procedural memory, or a priming phenomenon.
 Priming is the process of subliminally arousing specific responses from memory and shows that not all memory is consciously activated, whereas procedural memory is the slow and gradual learning of skills that often occurs without conscious attention to learning.

-Memory is not a perfect processor, and is affected by many factors.
+Memory is not a perfect processor and is affected by many factors.
 The ways by which information is encoded, stored, and retrieved can all be corrupted.
 Pain, for example, has been identified as a physical condition that impairs memory, and has been noted in animal models as well as chronic pain patients.
 The amount of attention given new stimuli can diminish the amount of information that becomes encoded for storage.
 Also, the storage process can become corrupted by physical damage to areas of the brain that are associated with memory storage, such as the hippocampus.
 Finally, the retrieval of information from long-term memory can be disrupted because of decay within long-term memory.
 Normal functioning, decay over time, and brain damage all affect the accuracy and capacity of the memory.

-Pentium was Intel's flagship processor line for over a decade until the introduction of the Intel Core line in 2006.
-Pentium-branded processors released from 2009 to 2023 were considered entry-level products that Intel rated as "two stars", meaning that they were above the low-end Atom and Celeron series, but below the faster Intel Core lineup and workstation/server Xeon series.
-These later Pentium processors have little more than their name in common with earlier Pentiums.
+Pentium is a series of x86 architecture-compatible microprocessors produced by Intel from 1993 to 2023.
+The original Pentium was Intel's fifth generation processor, succeeding the i486; Pentium was Intel's flagship processor line for over a decade until the introduction of the Intel Core line in 2006.
+Pentium-branded processors released from 2009 onwards were considered entry-level products positioned above the low-end Atom and Celeron series, but below the faster Core lineup and workstation/server Xeon series.

-The later Pentiums were based on both the architecture used in Atom and that of Core processors.
+The later Pentiums, which have little more than their name in common with earlier Pentiums, were based on both the architecture used in Atom and that of Core processors.
 In the case of Atom architectures, Pentiums were the highest performance implementations of the architecture.
 Pentium processors with Core architectures prior to 2017 were distinguished from the faster, higher-end i-series processors by lower clock rates and disabling some features, such as hyper-threading, virtualization and sometimes L3 cache.
+In 2017, the Pentium brand was split up into two separate lines using the Pentium name: Pentium Silver, aiming for low-power devices using the Atom and Celeron architectures; and Pentium Gold, aiming for entry-level desktop and using existing architectures such as Kaby Lake or Coffee Lake.

 In September 2022, Intel announced that the Pentium and Celeron brands were to be replaced with the new "Intel Processor" branding for low-end processors in laptops from 2023 onwards.
 This applied to desktops using Pentium processors as well, and was discontinued around the same time laptops stopped using Pentium processors in favor of "Intel Processor" processors in 2023.